qwertologe/myradio/README.md

 ## THANKS

-Thanks to the whole community - especially the task force from #kivy: bionoid, dessant, inclement, kovak, kyved, thirtman and all who i have forgotten.
+Thanks to the whole community - especially the task force from #kivy: bionoid, dessant, inclement, kovak, kived, tshirtman and all who i have forgotten.

 ## SEE ALSO